 Some vulnerable women who have been on Saje's waiting lists for years have felt more able to access sessions online.
 They hadn’t felt able to come to in-person groups for various reasons around practicalities (e.g. caring responsibilities, cost of travel, work schedules), anxieties, agoraphobia, discomfort of walking into a new room with new people, mental health, physical health, and personal safety.
 These women have thrived in the new online sessions.

-comes up with a positive describing word to match the first letter of their name.
-In f2f sessions they write
+up with a positive describing word to match the first letter of their name.
+In f2f sessions they write these

-these on their name tags, which the person doesn’t really see much.
-Online this becomes part of their screen
+on their name tags, which the person doesn’t really see much.
+Online this becomes part of their screen name,

-name, visible right there beside their own face for the whole session.
-So there is a screen full of names
+visible right there beside their own face for the whole session.
+So there is a screen full of names like

 Vicki told us that this has been very empowering for each woman and the group as a whole.